November Tax Seminar at LIU Post

 This course will help you deal with a variety of situations such as

-- Your client receives a notice of a Federal or State Tax Audit.
+- Your client receives a notice of a Federal or New York State Tax Audit.

 - You are asked to sign a sales tax “responsible person questionnaire” or “test period agreement”